MILLER JM-2

 Key Takeaways:

-• The aircraft is constructed using lightweight, advanced materials, with honeycomb-reinforced fiberglass wings and a fuselage made from four fiberglass panels.
+• Its construction utilized advanced materials, including honeycomb-reinforced fiberglass for the wings and a fuselage constructed from four fiberglass panels.

 See a mistake?
 Contact us.